Aditya-rgb/AWS-Serverless-Architecture/4-Audit-S3-Bucket-Permissions-and-Notify-for-Public-Buckets/README.md

 - After doing this the lambda function took 43 secs to audit all the buckets... :)

 ## 4. Testing
+- Note : Cloud watch access was not there to perform this
+- - The CloudWatch functionality can be achieved this way.
 - You can manually trigger the Lambda function or set up a periodic trigger (e.g., using CloudWatch Events) to run it on a schedule.
 - Review the CloudWatch Logs to ensure that the files were successfully archived.

-- The CloudWatch functionality can be achieved this way.
-- Note : Cloud watch access was not there to perform this

 - CloudWatch Logs Setup:

-   -CloudWatch is automatically enabled for Lambda functions.
+- CloudWatch is automatically enabled for Lambda functions.
 - Logs of your Lambda execution (such as bucket names) will be sent to CloudWatch.
 - You can view these logs by:
 - Going to CloudWatch.
 - Clicking on Log groups.
 - Finding your Lambda function's log group (e.g., /aws/lambda/S3-Audit-Function).
 - View the log stream to see the names of all buckets audited.

 ## 5. Contributing